If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 3. Render a smaller video or compress it

-If your video file is under 200 MB, you can tweak your render settings or compress your video to get the file size down.
+If your video file is under 200 MB, you can tweak your render settings or compress large video files to get the file size down.
 This should make it small enough for you to share videos using the most popular email clients.

 But if your video is way over the limit or you want to set up a video review and approval process for your content, skip to steps four or five.